tanfwong/sdr_notes/_sources/ch1/introduction.md

 * <u>Basic TX and RX:</U>
     - No RF chain, serves as a simple interface between motherboard and external RF frontends (I & Q channels)
     - Analog BW: 250 MHz
-    - Can be used (via direct connection to antenna and aliasing) as a low-sensitivity RX frontend around the FM band
+    - Can be used (via direct connection to antenna and Nyquist zone sampling) as a low-sensitivity RX frontend around the FM band